By Lucia Berrios.

 Sajama is located in Oruro, about four hours to the south of La Paz and on the border with Chile.
 From La Paz, almost the entire road is paved and it takes about 5 hours to get there.
 Along the way is the town of Curahuara de Carangas.
 It is worth stopping here to visit its church, built between 1587 and 1608 and known as the “Sistine Chapel of the Andes”.

-All interior walls and ceilings are oil painted in a mannerist style and express Old Testament biblical passages.
+All interior walls and ceilings are oil painted in a mannerist style and express Old Testament biblical passage.
 It’s pretty cool to see something like this in the middle of the highlands!

 To visit the Sajama National Park I recommend you to consider a 2 to 3 day trip.
 Within the protected area you can see the Sajama volcano (inactive), which has the highest peak in the country (6,545 masl) as well as several high Andes lagoons, my favorite being the Huayñakota lagoon where we observbed hundreds of colorful flamingos.